The central question always comes back to whether or not they are healthy.

 3. Low-Carb Diets Improve Lipid Profiles

-Elevated levels of high-density lipoprotein (HDL) are inversely associated with cardiovascular risk (11).
+Anther key point is that elevated levels of high-density lipoprotein (HDL) inversely associate with cardiovascular risk (11).

 Specifically, LCHF diets resulted in: